azvoleff/so-simple-theme/research.md

 from grey-level co-occurrence matrices (GLCM).

 #### gfcanalysis
-[glcm](/gfcanalysis) is an R package to facilitate analyses using the [Global Forest Change dataset](http://earthenginepartners.appspot.com/science-2013-global-forest) released devolped by [Hansen et al.
+[gfcanalysis](/gfcanalysis) is an R package to facilitate analyses using the [Global Forest Change dataset](http://earthenginepartners.appspot.com/science-2013-global-forest) released devolped by [Hansen et al.
 (2013)](http://www.sciencemag.org/content/342/6160/850).

 ## Past Research

 ### PyABM
 An [open-source agent-based model toolkit](/pyabm) written in Python.

 ### ChitwanABM
-An [agent-based model of the western Chitwan Valley, Nepal](/chitwanabm), coded in Python, used to explore connections between population and environment.
+[ChitwanABM](/chitwanabm) is an agent-based model of the western Chitwan Valley, Nepal, used to explore connections between population and environment.

 ### Land Use and Cover Change in the Chitwan Valley, Nepal
 Worked with [Dr. Li An](http://geography.sdsu.edu/People/Faculty/an.html) on an